jayobado/lolo-ui/README.md

 | Bun | ✓ | No DOM — bundle for browser |
 | Node 18+ | ✓ | No DOM — bundle for browser |

-> `ts-ui` has zero external dependencies.
+> `ts-ui-tools` has zero external dependencies.
 It is pure TypeScript using only browser APIs.
 It runs anywhere those APIs are available.

 ---